Parameters for static embeds

 Maximum request size

-The maximum length of a static embedding URL (including all parameters) is the value of your MB_JETTY_REQUEST_HEADER_SIZE environment variable.
+The maximum length of a static embedding URL (including all parameters) is determined by your MB_JETTY_REQUEST_HEADER_SIZE environment variable.
 The default is 8192 bytes.

 If your static embedding URL exceeds the maximum header size, you’ll see a log message like URI too long.
 You can update the environment variable to accept larger headers.
 If you’re using a proxy server, you may need to set a corresponding property on the server as well.